 The Source UE sends the UE-to-UE Relay a Direct Communication Request message.
 The message includes the RSC, Source UE's hop-by-hop security policies, Source UE's end-to-end security policies, and Source UE's security capabilities (the list of supported algorithms).

-Editor’s Note: Whether to include end-to-end security policies in DCR message to/from the Relay UE is FFS.
+Note 3: Whether to include end-to-end security policies in DCR message to/from the Relay UE is not addressed in the present document.

-Editor’s Note: Whether this solution aligns with SA2 is FFS.
+Note 4: Whether this solution aligns with SA2 is not addressed in the present document.

 3-5.
 The hop-by-hop security establishment between the Source UE and the UE-to-UE Relay including security policy negotiation and protection of messages follows the unicast security mechanism defined in TS 33.503 [6], using the hop-by-hop security policies.

 The UE-to-UE Relay sends the Target UE a Direct Communication Request message.
 The message includes the RSC, UE-to-UE Relay's hop-by-hop security policies, UE-to-UE Relay's security capabilities, Source UE's end-to-end security policies, and Source UE's security capabilities.